Expectations of Student Conduct

 It is the policy of the College to maintain an appropriate balance between the rights of individuals with Acquired Immune Deficiency Syndrome (AIDS) to obtain an education with the rights of students and employees to an environment in which they are protected from contracting the disease.
 In order to assist Florida State College at Jacksonville in responding to the medical, legal and ethical concerns raised by AIDS and/or AIDS-related issues, the College president has established procedures which address the education, safety and legal rights of students and employees.

-The College will be flexible in its response to incidents of the disease, evaluating each occurrence in light of its general policy and the latest information available.
+The College will be flexible in its response to incidents of the disease, evaluating each occurrence brought to its attention in light of its general policy and the latest information available.
 A College environment committee shall meet on an as needed basis to:

 - determine whether students or employees with a communicable disease may pose an imminent risk to the College community and